tcho6319/InspoFormal/documents/design-journey.md

 ## Issues & Challenges

 [Tell us about any issues or challenges you faced while trying to complete milestone 2.
-2-4 sentences/bullet points]
+2-4 sentences/bullet points] I am having a lot of trouble with adding an image to the gallery.
+For some reason, I can't access the ["name"] of the file.

 # Final Submission: Complete & Polished Website